STARCaster: Spatio-Temporal AutoRegressive Video Diffusion for Identity- and View-Aware Talking Portraits: Method

-\textbf{Reference Network.} Portrait-driven animation requires preserving the input appearance and background, hence conditioning video synthesis on the reference image itself.
-We employ a reference UNet-based framework~\cite{cao_2023_masactrl}, consisting of a dedicated UNet to encode the reference frame and a mutual self-attention mechanism that injects reference features into the video UNet.
+\textbf{Reference Network.} Portrait animation also requires conditioning on the reference image itself.
+To this end, we employ a reference UNet-based framework~\cite{cao_2023_masactrl}, consisting of a dedicated UNet to encode the reference frame and a mutual self-attention mechanism that injects reference features into the video UNet.
 The core idea is that the evolving features of the generated frames should follow the same semantic and spatial structure that the reference frame would produce if processed by the same UNet layers.
-In practice, given the reference image, $x_{ref}$, a frozen copy of the 2D UNet extracts spatially aligned features $z_{\text{ref}} \in \mathbb{R}^{(h \times w) \times c}$, taken right before each self-attention module.
-These features are then temporally repeated and spatially concatenated with the corresponding latent representation $z$ of the video frames to form:
+In practice, given the reference image, $x_\mathrm{ref}$, encoded by the VAE, a frozen copy of the 2D UNet (reference network) extracts spatially aligned features $z_\mathrm{ref} \in \mathbb{R}^{(h \times w) \times c}$, taken right before each self-attention module.
+These features are then temporally repeated and spatially concatenated with the corresponding latent representation $z$ of the evolving video frames to form:

-which provides extended key and value embeddings for self-attention, $K = z_{cat}W^K$ and $V=z_{cat}W^V$, while the query features, $Q = zW^Q$, are derived directly from the video latents.
+which provides extended key and value embeddings for self-attention, $K = z_\mathrm{cat}W_K$ and $V=z_\mathrm{cat}W_V$, while the query features, $Q = zW_Q$, are derived directly from the video latents.
 This allows each frame to separately draw appearance cues from the reference image while maintaining temporal coherence through the temporal transformers.
-To improve adaptability between the reference and denoising UNets, we introduce lightweight learnable LoRA modules \cite{hu2021lora} into the self-attention projections $W^Q$, $W^K$, and $W^V$ of the denoising UNet.
-This allows additional flexibility to modulate attention toward reference-derived features without significantly increasing model complexity.
+To improve adaptability between the reference and denoising UNets, we introduce lightweight learnable LoRA modules \cite{hu2021lora} into the self-attention projections $W_Q$, $W_K$, and $W_V$ of the denoising UNet.
+This allows the model to incorporate reference-derived features without significantly increasing model complexity.